Rui Pinto: Arrest

 Pinto was identified as the source of Football Leaks by Portuguese magazine Sábado in September 2018.
 He was arrested in Budapest on 16 January 2019 at the request of the Portuguese authorities for suspicion of attempted qualified extortion, violation of secrecy and illegally accessing information.
 His lawyers argued that as a whistleblower he was entitled to protection under European law.
 However he was extradited to Portugal two months later and was charged with 147 crimes by the Public Ministry.
 Portuguese prosecutors claim that Pinto attempted to extort Doyen Sports for one million euros using the identity of Artem Lobuzov, while Pinto's legal team stated that "the team set up by the Public Prosecution to investigate criminality in the football world seems to be more dedicated to pursuing those who denounce it than investigating those who practice the crimes".
 His case was taken up by French lawyer William Bourdon, who had previously defended Julian Assange and Edward Snowden.

 On 16 April 2019, Pinto was one of the winners of the European whistleblower award promoted by the European United Left (GUE / NGL), along with Julian Assange and Yasmine Motarjemi.

-On 7 August 2020, Pinto was released.
+Pinto was released from house arrest on 7 August 2020.

 Trial

 The trial started on 4 September 2020, surrounded by strong security measures, never seen before in Portugal.
 In a short statement before the panel of judges, he said he was a whistleblower who made public a lot of important information which would otherwise never be known, and that he never received money.

 In several trial sessions, dubious and allegedly criminal acts perpetrated by those in charge of the investigation were identified, having led the panel of judges to make two reports aimed at investigating the conduct of inspectors of the Portuguese Judicial Police.

+In September 2023, the Portuguese court gave Pinto a four-year suspended sentence after finding him guilty on counts of attempted extortion, illegal access to data, and breach of correspondence.